The Future of Hemp is Electric|

-The supercapacitor innovation comes from the recent discovery of hemp bast – the fiber left over from processing hemp, now used as a highly efficient electrode.
+The supercapacitor innovation comes from the recent discovery of hemp bast – the fiber leftover from processing hemp, now used as a highly efficient electrode.
 Supercapacitors are similar to typical batteries, with the primary function being to store and discharge electricity.
-The primary difference between batteries and supercapacitors is that supercapacitors have higher power density, allowing them to release energy more quickly, to be recharged faster, to ensure more charge cycles, and function more safely under extreme temperatures.
+The primary difference between batteries and supercapacitors is that supercapacitors have higher power density, allowing them to release energy more quickly, be recharged faster, ensure more charge cycles, and function more safely under extreme temperatures.
 These abilities allow supercapacitors to be critical components of more advanced and emerging technologies such as electric cars, trucks, trains, and wind turbines, that smooth intermittent power from wind energy.

 In contrast, graphene as a carbon nanosheet material is monumentally more expensive, requiring the mining of graphite that has caused extensive pollution alerts in many areas of the world, including many rural provinces in China and India.
 In addition, chemicals used in graphite mining are toxic and extremely harmful to people who are processing the material.

 The carbon nanosheet application in itself is derived from heating up hemp bast fibers for 24 hours, allowing the nanosheets to flake off the fibers.
 This is an ideal production scenario, considering these fibers are deemed as waste materials that most manufacturers consider a by-product.

 Hemp-derived carbon nanosheets are expected to be used in much wider applications than supercapacitors, including water and air purification.
 Mitlin said that he plans to have the business have “graphene performance at activated carbon prices”.
 The profitability of hemp carbon nanosheets is not limited only to manufacturers but to farmers as well, as their waste products can be converted to a renewable source of energy.

 Research for Hemp Battery Potential